 For years Malta has remained one of the biggest secrets in Europe.
 It doesn’t get the same attention as France or Italy, but it has its fair share of superb beaches and excellent diving conditions.
 The island most travelers visit in Malta is Gozo.
 Aside from the beaches, it also offers historic fortifications and interesting churches.

-Dwejra is considered the best beach in Gozo, and most travelers come here for the snorkeling, but you’ll also find many travelers just hanging on the beach soaking up the sun.
+Dwejra, while not a sandy beach, it is considered the best place to soak up the sun and snorkel.
+Many travelers just hang here and enjoy nature.
 Gozo’s off-the-radar status helps keep the prices low.
-Rooms in Gozo start around $50 per night during the summer months.
+Rooms in Gozo start around $65 per night during the summer months.

 Malta has its own airport, which is a hub for Air Malta and Ryanair.
 If you fly from North America, you need to make a stop in London, Amsterdam or Rome, before continuing on a low cost carrier.
 Alternatively, you can take the ferry from Catania (Italy) or Pozzallo (Italy) to get to Malta.